denten-books/plain-text/5-surface.md

 content.
 The computed inscription occupies at least two distinct sites, each entailing drastically differing affordances for interpretation.
-Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the hard drive and the screen.
+Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the hard drive and screen.
 Some readers measure that distance in inches, as when reading documents locally for example, stored on their own computer; and in miles when reading documents remotely, stored on far away "cloud" servers.
-Where print is flat, multiply planes of inscription stratify computed text.[^ln2-hayles]
+Where print is flat, digital inscription is stratified across multiple incongruent planes.[^ln2-hayles]

 How did this multiplicity come to be?
 And what effect does it have on the life of the mind?
 In this chapter I will make visible the gap between projected